-These questions will help you narrow down the extensive list of possibilities.
+These questions can help you narrow down the extensive list of possibilities.

 Planning Ahead for Your Counseling Career

-Even as early as high school, students interested in pursuing a counseling career can begin to prepare themselves by taking counseling-friendly courses like biology, sociology, psychology, statistics, and speech communication.
+Even as early as high school, students interested in pursuing a counseling career can begin taking counseling-friendly courses such as biology, sociology, psychology, statistics, and speech communication.
 Research your educational and career opportunities (and restrictions) online, and volunteer with peer-counseling groups or teen awareness programs that promote a healthy and responsible lifestyle.
 Most importantly, check your state's licensure and certification requirements, and then draw up a plan for meeting each and every requirement.

-Since most states require a graduate degree to become licensed as a professional counselor, you must decide what major to choose in college.
-It's important to keep in mind that many professional counselors choose to earn their bachelor's degrees in something other than counseling, such as psychology, education, sociology, or social work.
-When planning for graduate school, consider carefully the counseling specialization you wish to pursue and be sure the school you choose supports it.
+Since most states require students to earn a graduate degree before they can be licensed as a professional counselor, you must decide what major to choose in college.
+Many professional counselors choose to earn their bachelor's degrees in something other than counseling, such as psychology, education, sociology or social work.
+When planning for graduate school, however, consider carefully the counseling specialization you wish to pursue and be sure the school you choose supports it.

-Another great tip for those planning their counseling education is to seek the advice of potential employers, or talk to someone who is currently employed in your desired career.
-Ask them what courses and extracurricular activities would best prepare you for employment in their field.
-You'll not only gain valuable information but can also plug in to a useful network of professionals in your chosen field, which can help when it's time to hunt for jobs.
+Another great tip for those planning their counseling education is to seek the advice of employers or employees who are working in the field already.
+Ask them what courses and extracurricular activities they might advise for you and your background.
+You may not only learn something useful for school, but also be able to perform a little early networking, which may come back to benefit you when it's time to hunt for jobs.

 For the prospective counseling student, the increasing number of educational options might prove to be a bit overwhelming.
 However, with some research and a careful educational plan, the options tend to narrow substantially.
 Choosing the right level and type of degree program is extremely important and should not be taken lightly.
-Since the educational requirements for licensure and certification can differ by state, be sure to do your homework prior to choosing the degree program that will help you best reach your career goals.
+Since the educational requirements for licensure and certification can differ by state, be sure to research all of your options prior to making a decision on a particular degree program.

 Some factors to consider when choosing a program are its faculty, philosophy, specialty areas, accreditation, and location.
 Most of these factors can be researched on the school's website or by talking with faculty and students.
-Don't be afraid to ask questions, because you will be paying good money for your education.
-Find out if the faculty is more oriented towards teaching or research.
+Don't be afraid to ask questions: find out if the faculty is more oriented towards teaching or research.
 Does the faculty work well together as a unit?
 Is the program's philosophy based on competence or experience?
 Is the program tailored to the licensure requirements of a particular state?
-Is the program accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), or by another appropriate accrediting body, such as the American Psychological Association (APA), the American Association for Marriage and Family Therapy (AAMFT), or the Council on Rehabilitation Education (CORE)?
+Is the program accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), or by another appropriate accrediting body, such as the American Psychological Association (APA), the American Association for Marriage and Family Therapy (AAMFT) or the Council on Rehabilitation Education (CORE)?